RWTH-LTT/ents_casting/README.md

 The main script runs, in order:

-1. Download the weather data for the specified weather years and locations.
+1. Download the historical weather data for the specified weather years and locations.
 2. Download the historical weather forecasts.
 3. Train the LightGBM forecast models, including k-fold cross-validation.
 4. Generate the long-term scenarios for the specified weather years using the trained LightGBM models.